FHantke/brave-browser-wiki/Triage-Guidelines.md

     - Go through closed PRs that were merged to master recently.
 Flag anything that we'd like to uplift, add an uplift label.
     - Some Projects may have a special triage meeting only for that project.
     - Projects will be added and removed over time.
-- Please do not change milestones/priority/boards on issues labeled 'security' without consulting the security team in Slack (`#security` or `#security-discussion`).

 # Uplifting